bgmf/poc/README.md

 # The POC and Tests project

-This is a simple project to collect tests I've done, either out of pure interest or in response to some forum (e.g. German [Java-Forum](http://www.java-forum.org/forum/awt-swing-javafx-swt.13/)) and/or [StackOverflow ](https://stackoverflow.com/) posts.
+This is a simple project to collect tests/examples I've done, either out of pure interest or in response to some forum (e.g. German [Java-Forum](http://www.java-forum.org/forum/awt-swing-javafx-swt.13/)) and/or [StackOverflow ](https://stackoverflow.com/) posts.

 ## Sub Modules